lucaswinningham/blog/typescript/basics.md

 Here we declare a type alias `GreeterFn` that expects an argument of type `string` and has a return type of `void`.
 We then declare a `const` function that expects an argument of type `GreeterFn` and its implementation is such that it calls the function argument with a greeting string.
 We can then call that function supplying a function argument which in turn can expect a string argument, such as `console.log`.
 Note that since we didn't specify a return type for `greeter`, TypeScript assumes the return type to be `void`.

-When declaring a function type, the parameter name is required when declaring function type aliases.
+When declaring a function type aliases, the parameter name is required.
 If we forget to add the name, TypeScript will assume the type to be `any` but it's also helpful in that it recognizes the common mistake of omitting the parameter name for the expected type.
 Suppose we have a `functionTypes.ts` file:

 ```ts
 type SomeFunction = (string) => void; // ✅ (but also ❌)